RangsimanChuthap/PSCP-69070172/OJ_3071/SUBMISSION.md

 Step 1: Take 4 input: starting range, ending range, divider, and targeted fraction.

-Step 2: Find first number from starting range that is divisible by divider by performing floor division on starting range with divider, add target remainder to find first number after starting range that yield targeted fraction when divided.
+Step 2: Find first number from starting range that is divisible by divider by performing ceiling division on starting range with divider, add target remainder to find first number after starting range that yield targeted fraction when divided.

 Step 3: Check if first divisible number that yield targeted fraction exceed ending range